zduputel/zduputel/README.md

 ### Hi there 👋

+I am a seismologist at the Piton de la Fournaise Volcano Observatory (OVPF-IPGP).
+I am working on different projects related to earthquakes and volcanoes.

 <!--
 **zduputel/zduputel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.